Toilet Trivia, Tips, Tricks, & Myths

 Update: On October 15, 2007 California governor Arnold Schwarzenegger signed Senate bill SB966 (Senator Joe Simitian) which would, "...help ensure proper disposal of prescription pharmaceuticals by allowing retailers of pharmaceutical drugs and other organizations to have in place a system for the acceptance and collection of drugs."

 ~ Remove stains and mineral buildup from your toilet with a pumice scouring bar.
 Pumice is a natural volcanic material used for cleaning purposes since ancient times by mixing with water, oil or acid.
 In addition to cleaning toilets, it can be used on enameled iron or porcelain steel sinks and tubs.
 Works on ceramic tile too.
 We use it at our detailing bench to remove rust stains and paint marks.
 As the pumice begins to dissolve, the bar conforms the the curves of the plumbing fixture.
 Commonly sold at hardware stores, grocery stores, and home centers.
-Also available from us online below.
-(DO NOT use on the toilet seat!
-DO NOT use on acrylic or gel-coat tubs.)
+Also available from us.

 ~ "Sir Thomas Crapper invented the toilet."
 Contrary to widespread misconceptions, Crapper did not invent the toilet, nor is the word crap derived from his name.
 He was, though, a plumber and sanitary engineer who did much to increase the popularity of the toilet.
 He developed some important related inventions such as the ballcock which fills a toilet tank.
 And he did eventually produce toilets bearing his name.
 Thomas Crapper was born in England in 1836.
 Invention of the flush toilet is credited to John Harrington in England in 1596, which he called "Ajax."
 This was followed by Alexander Cummings' invention of the S-Trap in 1775.
 The S-Trap remains a feature of toilets to this day.
 Wikipedia